Duke-Jones/NVNC/README.md

 * Minimum .NET Framework version: 2.0
 * Built for both x86 and x64 architectures
 * Supports Windows, Linux and Mac OS X via the Mono Framework
-* Tested and compatible with TightVNC, RealVNC, UltraVNC and all Java viewers
+* Tested and compatible with TightVNC, RealVNC, UltraVNC, NoVNC and all Java viewers

-**If you found NVNC useful in any way, please rate it, and share the project**